Third sector services 'must mobilise' to give children and communities support in the fight against Covid-19

 “Changes in childcare as a consequence of Covid-19 represent a massive challenge for children, families and services.
 In this incredibly fast-moving situation there is understandably uncertainty about what and where childcare will be provided.
 We are seeking greater clarity for children and families as soon as it can be provided."

 “Core consideration of vulnerable families and key workers is right and proper, but many other families will face a very difficult challenge of meeting needs.
-As the Resolution Foundation has said, only around one in 10 of the bottom half of earners can feasibly work from home.
+As the Resolution Foundation (click to visit) has said, only around one in 10 of the bottom half of earners can feasibly work from home.
 In this light, the support available for families and employers in these circumstances needs to be very carefully considered.

 “In terms of supporting ongoing childcare services, any identification of vulnerable children must be non-stigmatising, and the community support model will need to operate with a fundamental understanding of this.